distroaryan/golb/README.md

 ### Use the CLI

-Now you can interact with your load balancer:
+Now you can interact with your load balancer through the CLI:

 ```bash
 # Check the health of all 5 registered backend servers